Fill Out Our Form and Download Our Pre-Debt Collection Letter

 2. This is a cost free method to effect payment

-3. It is a pre-introduction to the third party so no surprises when they receive the debt collection letter including costs and interest.
+3. It is a pre-introduction to the third party so no surprises when they receive the debt recovery letter including costs and interest.

-Once this email has been sent it is important that you follow the procedures set out above.
+Once this pre debt collection letter email has been sent it is important that you follow the procedures set out above.
 If payment is not received by point 8 above then we recommend you do outsource straight away after the deadline.
-Failure to do so will dilute any debt collection procedures taken by the debt collection partner.
+Failure to do so will dilute any debt collection procedures taken by the debt collection agency partner.

-I would also recommend that when outsourcing cases to a collection partner that you provide as much details and documentation as possible to avoid unnecessary delays and hurdles put up by your debtors.
+I would also recommend that when outsourcing cases to a collection agency partner that you provide as much detailed information and documentation as possible to avoid unnecessary delays and hurdles put up by your debtors.

 Upon instruction of a case I would recommend you provide the following: